|Follow PSU Baseball:||Follow @PennStateBASE|

 Nittany Lions open 2014 at Gardner Webb on Friday, Feb.
 14

-Entering his second season on staff in 2015, Brian Anderson joined Rob Cooper's coaching staff in August 2013.
-At Penn State, Anderson primarily coaches the Nittany Lion pitching staff and catchers.
+Entering his third season on the Penn State baseball staff, Brian Anderson primarily coaches the Nittany Lion pitchers and catchers.

 At Radford, Anderson helped the Highlanders land major contributors to the success of the program.
 Under his tutelage, 12 recruits earned all-conference honors, 10 recruits ranked in Radford career top 10 statistical categories, and the 2012 senior class posted the most wins in a four-year stretch in program history with 115.